List of National Treasures of Japan (ancient documents)

 The term "National Treasure" has been used in Japan to denote cultural properties since 1897.

 The definition and the criteria have changed since the introduction of the term.
 These ancient documents adhere to the current definition, and have been designated National Treasures since the Law for the Protection of Cultural Properties came into effect on June 9, 1951.
-The items are selected by the Agency for Cultural Affairs, a special body of the Ministry of Education, Culture, Sports, Science and Technology, based on their "especially high historical or artistic value".
+The items are selected by the Agency for Cultural Affairs, a special body of the Ministry of Education, Culture, Sports, Science, and Technology, based on their "especially high historical or artistic value".
 "Ancient documents" is one of thirteen categories of National Treasures recognized by the agency.
-The list presents 62 documents or sets of documents from classical to early modern Japan, from the Asuka period to the Meiji period.
-The actual number of items is more than 62 because groups of related objects have been combined into single entries.
-The list contains items of various type such as letters, diaries, records or catalogues, certificates, imperial decrees, testaments and maps.
+The list presents 63 documents or sets of documents from classical to early modern Japan, from the Asuka period to the Meiji period.
+The actual number of items is more than 63 because groups of related objects have been combined into single entries.
+The list contains items of various types, such as letters, diaries, records or catalogues, certificates, imperial decrees, testaments and maps.
 The documents record early Japanese government and Buddhism including early Japanese contact with China, the organization of the state and life at the Japanese imperial court.
 They are housed in 14 Japanese cities in temples (35), museums (13), libraries or archives (6), shrines (4), universities (2) and in private collections (2).
 Most entries (28) in the list are located in Kyoto.
 The documents in this list were made predominantly with a writing brush on paper and, in many cases, present important examples of calligraphy.

-Writing was physically introduced to Japan from China in the form of inscribed artefacts at the beginning of the Christian era.
+Writing was physically introduced to Japan from China in the form of inscribed artifacts at the beginning of the Christian era.
 Examples, some of which have been designated as archaeological National Treasures, include coins of the reign of Wang Mang (AD 8–25), a 1st-century gold seal from Shikanoshima, a late 2nd century iron sword from the Tōdaijiyama burial mound, the Seven-Branched Sword with inscription from 369 and a large number of bronze mirrors—the oldest dating to the 3rd century.
-All of these artefacts originated on the continent, most likely in China.
+All of these artifacts originated on the continent, most likely in China.
 However, the written inscriptions on them may not have been recognized as writing but instead may have been mistaken for decorations by the Japanese.
 When the Japanese later manufactured locally copies of original Chinese mirrors, they may have continued to believe the written inscriptions to be merely decorative.